Staffbase/plugins-client-sdk/README.md

 - Create a branch `git checkout -b feature-description`
 - Put your name into AUTHORS.txt
 - Commit your changes
-    - As this repository is commitizen friendly you may use `npx git-cz` to create a commit
+    - As this repository is commitizen friendly you may use `yarn git-cz` to create a commit
     - Your commit message is validated with a husky managed githook
 - Push to the branch `git push origin feature-description`
 - Open a Pull Request